wp-plugins/salt-map/readme.txt

 1. Location settings derived form the fields added under global settings.

 == Changelog ==
-= 1.3.1 =
+= 1.4.0 =
+* Removed need for instanceName in short code when using several maps on one page
+* When map has a height larger the the viewport, it is lessened to 50px less then viewport = 1.3.1 =
 * Fixed IE problems with load order and screen size detection.
 = 1.3.0 =